deeptho/blindscan/README.md

 The following works only on stid135.

 First tune to a mux, using adapter 8 and the LNB the cable connected to RF input 1.
-The LNB is connected to a swicth on uncommitted port 3.
+The LNB is connected to a switch on uncommitted port 3.
 The mux we tune is 12606V on 5.0W.
 It uses physical layer srambling with code ROOT+16416.
-We ask the frontend to output bbframes instead of a stransport strea `neumo-tune -ctune -A blind -a 8 -r 1 -U3 -f 12606000 -pV --pls-code=ROOT+16416  --stream-id=4 -b`
+We ask the frontend to output bbframes instead of a stransport stream:

+`neumo-tune -ctune -A blind -a 8 -r 1 -U3 -f 12606000 -pV --pls-code=ROOT+16416  --stream-id=4 -b`

 Now extract the two streams by connecting to frontend 0 on demux 8.
 We specify 0x2000 as the pid,